MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 ```

 In this case, Semantic Kernel will perform the following steps:
-1. Provide metadata(name, type, description, etc) about the properties to the LLM so that it can reason about them.
+1. Provide metadata(name, type, description, etc) the payload properties to the LLM so that it can reason about them.
-2. Handle the call to the OpenAPI operation, constructing the payload based on the provided schema and arguments.
+2. Handle the LLM call to the OpenAPI operation, constructing the payload based on the schema and provided by LLM property values.
 3. Send the HTTP request with the payload to the API.

-Dynamic payload construction is best suited for APIs with relatively simple payload structures that have unique property names and do not utilize the `anyOf`, `oneOf`, or `allOf` keywords in the payload schema.
+Dynamic payload construction is best suited for APIs with relatively simple payload structures that have unique property names.
-If the payload schema uses any of these keywords or contains non-unique property names, consider the following alternatives:
+If the payload has non-unique property names, consider the following alternatives:
 1. Provide a unique argument name for each non-unique property, using a method similar to that described in the [Handling OpenAPI plugin parameters](./adding-openapi-plugins.md#handling-openapi-plugin-parameters) section.
 2. Use namespaces to avoid naming conflicts, as outlined in the next section on [Payload namespacing](./adding-openapi-plugins.md#payload-namespacing).
-3. Disable dynamic payload construction and allow the LLM to create the payload based on its schema, as explained in the [The 'payload' argument](./adding-openapi-plugins.md#the-payload-argument) section.
+3. Disable dynamic payload construction and allow the LLM to create the payload based on its schema, as explained in the [The payload parameter](./adding-openapi-plugins.md#the-payload-parameter) section.

-### Payload Namespacing
+### Payload namespacing

 Payload namespacing helps prevent naming conflicts that can occur due to non-unique property names in OpenAPI plugin payloads.